drankard/home-assistant-aws/aws_examples_readme.md

 # AWS Integration Examples

-This directory contains example automations that demonstrate how to use the AWS integration with Home Assistant.
+These example automations demonstrate how to use the AWS integration with Home Assistant.

 ## Prerequisites